5 min read

 However, by abiding by the rules and showing responsible behavior on the road, one can certainly avoid the penalty.
 Here are some things to bear in mind while driving a vehicle on the road:

 If you fail to abide by the set traffic rules, you are bound to pay a fine or challan, following the amended Motor Vehicle Act.
-In case you need to pay traffic challan, you can pay either in cash to the Traffic Police Officer on the road where you have been caught or choose to pay it online.
+In case you need to pay a wrong side challan, you can pay either in cash to the Traffic Police Officer on the road where you have been caught or choose to pay it online.
 The latter option proves to be more convenient to a number of drivers.

 Wrapping it Up